Braedach/Week-13---Project-A/README.md

 [Network Diagram](/Diagrams/Network-Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the YAML or config file may be used to install only certain pieces of it, such as Filebeat
+They can be used recreate the entire deployment pictured above.
+Alternatively, select portions of the YAML or config file may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details: